Cykooz/fast_image_resize/README.md

 ### Resize RGBA8 image

-Note:: You must enable `"image"` feature to support of [image::DynamicImage](https://docs.rs/image/latest/image/enum.DynamicImage.html).
+Note: You must enable `"image"` feature to support of [image::DynamicImage](https://docs.rs/image/latest/image/enum.DynamicImage.html).
 Otherwise, you have to convert such images into supported by the crate image type.